nclandrei/TermRace/README.md

 It debufferizes the terminal, making the user able to use the command keys 'a' and 'd' without having any consequences on the print.
 Multi-threading is used in orded to print the vehicle and wait for the commands from the user.

-More information about the project or wanting to contribute?
+More information about the project or want to contribute?
 E-mail: a.mihai.nicolae@gmail.com